-TJoes, as it is known in my house, is not so much a grocery store as it is a fringe church with its own congregation of lunatic cult members.
+TJoes, as it is known in my house, is not so much a grocery store as it is a cult.
 Everyone I know who patronizes it for their weekly shop has incredibly strong, incredibly diverse ideas of what to buy and what to skip.
 Last week, sitting in my friend Todd’s kitchen, he read the short list of ingredients on the label of Trader Joe’s Instant Chocolate pudding with Joel-Osteenesque awe.
 It’s almost impossible to have a conversation with my friend Rory without her bringing up their thick-cut, French-toast-perfect Texas Toast.
 Like the inventory at TJoes itself, my list of must-buys is constantly evolving.
 As of this weekend in March, it goes something like…

 Whole Wheat Hot Dog Rolls A small measure of redemption when you’re slapping a Hebrew National between the bread and calling it dinner.
 They have hamburger buns, too.